numbergeneral/numbergeneral.github.io/_posts/2019-02-20-buildingoptionsystem01.md

 Thus, $$S(T)$$ is equal to the deterministic term $$S(0) + \mu T$$ and the stochastic term, that is normally distributed random variable $$\sigma W(T)$$.
 The main drawbacks of Arithmetic Brownian Motion in modelling the stock prices is that first of all it describes the absolute change in value, while investors are rather interested in rate of return.
 Second of all since $$W(T)$$ is a normal variable therefore, the whole equation can assume negative values, which is impossible in the financial world.
 This process would be good to describe a variable that grows at constant rate but with the uncertainty of growth increasing with time.
 {: .text-justify}

-The candidate for an optimal process to describe the behaviour of the stock price would have a fix for the two drawbacks mentioned above.
+The candidate for an optimal process to describe the behavior of the stock price would have a fix for the two drawbacks mentioned above.
 Therefore, the next on the list is the Geometric Brownian Motion (GBM).
 It is a model for the relative change in a random process.
 {: .text-justify}

 $$dS(t) = \mu S(t)dt + \sigma S(t)dW(t)$$